 - Guidelines, online help

-- Posts are listed in reverse chronological.
-In other words, the latest post is displayed at the top of the list
+- Posts are listed in reverse chronological order.
+In other words, the most recent articles are displayed first

 - Posts are displayed on a dedicated page.
 This page can be your site’s home page.